JordanCWard/SQL/README.md

 group by manager id

-having at least 5 people for one manager
+having at least 5 direct reports for one manager, use count */
-*/

 SELECT